tasriyan/Knara.SourceGenerators.DesignPatterns/Singleton/README.md

-﻿# Singleton Pattern Source Generator
+﻿# Declarative Singleton Generator

-A C# source generator that automatically implements the Singleton design pattern with multiple strategies, thread-safety options, and advanced features like generic support and dependency injection integration.
+A C# source generator that retrofits existing classes with the Singleton design pattern using declarative attributes.
+Implemented for multiple strategies support, thread-safety options, and advanced features like generic support and dependency injection integration.

 ## Features